 "Step2Skills has an essential role in Hertfordshire supporting our residents, often with multiple barriers to employment, with bespoke interventions to enable their progression onto further learning and meaningful employment.
 Through their excellent partnership working, particularly within the voluntary and community sector, they are the conduit between reaching vulnerable adults in our disadvantaged communities and enabling their progression onto mainstream provision through our FE colleges and wider learning and employment programmes such as apprenticeships and the Lifetime Skills Guarantee."

-Caroline Cartwright, Skills Employment and Apprenticeship Manager, Hertfordshire LEP
+Caroline Cartwright, Skills Employment and Apprenticeship Manager, Hertfordshire Futures (Previously known as Hertfordshire LEP)